 Citizenship status discrimination

 The anti-discrimination provision of the INA prohibits citizenship or immigration status discrimination with respect to hiring, firing, and recruitment or referral for a fee by employers with four or more employees.

 Employers may not treat individuals differently because they are, or are not, U.S. citizens or another category of protected persons.
 U.S. citizens, recent permanent residents, asylees and refugees are protected from citizenship status discrimination.
-OSC may intervene to assist workers who believe they may have been discriminated against based on their citizenship or immigration status, oftentimes based on a worker’s belief that an employer prefers to employ workers of a different citizenship or immigration status.
+IER may intervene to assist workers who believe they may have been discriminated against based on their citizenship or immigration status, oftentimes based on a worker’s belief that an employer prefers to employ workers of a different citizenship or immigration status.

-OSC’s interventions involving alleged citizenship status discrimination may be accessed here.
+IER’s interventions involving alleged citizenship status discrimination may be accessed here.

 National origin discrimination